 Now that the tune-up is complete, you can turn your power back on.
 Turn on the AC and make sure it is functioning properly.
 Put it on a low, cool setting.
 If it’s blowing cold air, you did a great job on your tune-up!
 If you find any damaged parts on your AC unit, call a professional right away.

-An AC tune-up is a great way to keep your system running efficiently and working at its best.
+An AC tune-up is a great way to keep your system running efficiently and save money by preventing costly repairs and reducing energy costs.
 Be sure to have one conducted once per year for the best results.
 Not only do tune-ups extend the life of your AC unit, but it also keeps you cooler and saves you money, too.

 Bob’s Repair has the AC tune-up services you need.
 Contact us now for more information about our AC services!